hiepph/dotfiles/README.md

 ## Themes

-Below is an awesome list of themes (arts) done in style.
-Mostly are eye-care themes.
+Below is an awesome list of themes done in style.
+All are eye-care themes.
-If the author does care about your eye health, his/her art is worth trying.

 + [Nord](https://www.nordtheme.com/)
 + [Solarized](https://ethanschoonover.com/solarized/)